The Land That Gives Life

 Thunderbirds are large birds that look after the life in the sky.
 They build their nests from stones and have their young like any birds do.
 They come this way in the spring and leave in the fall.Elders Abel Bruce and Albert Bittern

-Hundreds of pictographs (rock paintings) as old as 7,000 years have been documented at over 30 locations across Pimachiowin Aki.
+Hundreds of pictographs (rock paintings that are thousands of years old) have been documented at over 30 locations across Pimachiowin Aki.
 The Bloodvein River waterway contains the largest collection of pictographs in Canada.

 Pictographs are typically found in places associated with powerful spirit beings: next to water, at the intersections of sky, earth and water, underground, and underwater.